amarantha-k/cbas/_drafts/primer-beer.md

         }
     } ]

-To further illustrate CBAS in action, suppose that Kona's CEO determines that a light beer is in fact NOT needed.
+To further illustrate Analytics in action, suppose that Kona's CEO determines that a light beer is in fact NOT needed.
-You can use your favorite N1QL interface again to modify the Couchbase Server's beer-sample content accordingly, i.e.:
+You can use your favorite N1QL interface again to modify the Couchbase Server's beer-sample content accordingly, that is:

     DELETE FROM `beer-sample` b USE KEYS "kona_brewing-skimboard_light_ale";

-Finally, if you run the SQL++ Kona beer list query on CBAS once again, you will find that the Kona CEO's wishes have been shadowed in CBAS as well.
+Finally, if you run the SQL++ Kona beer list query on Analytics once again, you will find that the Kona CEO's wishes have been shadowed in Analytics as well.

 ## Further Help ##
 That's it!
-You are now armed and dangerous with respect to semistructured data management using CBAS via SQL++.
+You are now armed and dangerous with respect to semistructured data management using Analytics via SQL++.
 More information about SQL++ is available in the SQL++ Query Language (SQL++) reference document as well as in its companion SQL++ Functions document.